AJ-Wuu/CodeBlood/Terminal/GIT.md

 # GIT
 1. Install Git with the following commands:
-> sudo apt update
+* sudo apt update
-> sudo apt install git
+* sudo apt install git
-2. Set your name so that it will appear with your commits (replace Jay T with your name):
+2. Set your name so that it will appear with your commits (replace JT with your name):
-        git config --global user.name “Jay T”
+> git config --global user.name “JT”
-3. Set your email address to appear with your commits as well (replace heimerl@cs.wisc.edu with your email address): git config --global user.email “jt@xx.edu”
+3. Set your email address to appear with your commits as well (replace heimerl@cs.wisc.edu with your email address):
+> git config --global user.email “jt@xx.edu”
-4. Pick an editor that Git will use (replace vim with your favorite editor): git config --global core.editor vim
+4. Pick an editor that Git will use (replace vim with your favorite editor):
+> git config --global core.editor vim
 5. Create a folder for our new programming project and navigate into it: mkdir newProject cd newProject